j-steve/si-file/README.md

 #### File Properties

-File has two read-only properties.
+An `si-file` object has several read-only properties that expose path information.
 Use `file.path` to get the full path of the file, as passed into the constructor.
 You can also use `file.name` get the filename only, without the directory (but including the file extension, if applicable).

 ```js